 Working towards targets can be tough!
 So, keep your employees motivated with a little fun and healthy competition.
 Studies show 90% of people say a fun work environment is very or extremely motivating.
 There are so many ways to have fun and everyone has their personal favourites.
 For me it’s throwing on a cape and taking to the slopes on my snowboard!
 Find out what tickles your team and unleash the fun at work!
 However wacky or simple the suggestions, why not vote on it?
 Don’t blame me when you’re taking part in a company #UnicornToast eating challenge!

 One of the best ways to engage employees is to show you value their opinion, by asking for their feedback.
-Gathering meaningful feedback on everything from training to the staff social helps ensure you understand employee needs.
+Gathering meaningful feedback on everything from training, to the staff social helps ensure you understand your employees’ needs.
 Remember to act on the feedback to maintain employee engagement.
 Taking action matters, with 70% of engaged staff saying they feel their feedback is acted on, compared with just 2% of disengaged staff.

 Online solutions and mobile apps mean staff surveys no longer have to be as long, probing and off-putting as a dreaded finals exam!
 You can avoid low response rates by making the survey anonymous and as simple as possible.
 Instead of a long-winded ‘21 Questions,’ you could ask employees to simply vote anonymously online.